 Other state laws may apply if the employee does not meet the requirements set by the ADA.
 It is best to consult with a knowledgeable employment law attorney to help face this unique challenge.

 Knowing and the ins and outs of employment law are crucial to operating your business successfully.
 However, many business owners do not have an in-house human resources department.
 Attorney Neva Stotler has extensive experience helping companies navigate employment law.
 Whether you have one employee or several hundred, maintaining and managing a workforce during a pandemic poses unique challenges.
-When you need an expert employment law attorney in Pittsburg, Pennsylvania, you need N. Stotler Law.
+When you need an expert employment law attorney in Pittsburgh, Pennsylvania, you need N. Stotler Law.